LewisTrundle/tactihelm-l5project/user-study/information-sheet.md

 ### What is TactiHelm?

 TactiHelm is a smart-helmet which provides vibrotactile feedback to a cyclist warning them of an approaching vehicle.
-The helmet connects to a bike radar, attached to the rear of a users bike.
+The helmet connects to a bike radar, attached to the rear of a user's bike.
 The radar detects the approaching vehicle and communicates this information to the helmet.
 The helmet uses this information to activate the vibrational motors inside the helmet - activating them in some pattern, from which the cyclist can interpret information about the approaching vehicle.

 ### The Helmet